 First things first, why would memorising a dictionary be a good idea?
-I’ve argued before that Chinese is a language consisting of many building blocks (see my articles about building a toolkit) and rather than learning a character, it’s fruitful to learn its composition as well.
+I’ve argued before that Chinese is a language consisting of many building blocks (see my articles about building a toolkit) and rather than learning a character as a whole, it’s fruitful to learn its composition as well.

 - You can guess the meaning of a compound word because you know the characters in it

-- You can learn new words more easily, because you know the component characters
+- You can learn new words more easily, because you know the component characters already

 I have argued elsewhere that vocabulary is not only king, but god emperor as well.
 If you don’t feel convinced that vocabulary is extremely important, you should check my article about the importance of knowing many words.

-Let’s look closer at above-mentioned benefits.
+Let’s look closer at the above-mentioned benefits.
 The first one might be either useless or invaluable depending on the word.
-Chinese consists of lots synonym compounds (i.e. words that consist of two characters which mean the same thing, such as 快捷 or 馈赠 (饋贈)) and if you know both the characters, you can be pretty sure about what the word means, whereas if you only know one, the meaning might be anything.
-This is an example where your toolkit allows you to learn words for free, so to speak.
+Chinese consists of lots synonym compounds (i.e. words that consist of two characters which mean the same thing, such as 快捷 or 馈赠 (饋贈)) and if you know both the characters, you can be pretty sure about what the word means, whereas if you only know one, the meaning could be anything.
+This is an example of where your toolkit allows you to learn words for free, so to speak.